techidaily/site-tiktok-video-files/source/_posts/new-transforming-ideas-into-visuals-the-template-method-for-impressive-tiktoks-for-2024.md

 ![adobe rush interface](https://images.wondershare.com/filmora/Mac-articles/adobe-rush-interface.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/YezPJZzPJ8Q?si=xF1t4BQHFquzvnzE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 You can also change Exposure, Saturation, or Highlights in all video clips you add to the project you built-in Adobe Rush.
 That being said, the free edition of the software has restricted features, and you should choose for a monthly or yearly membership model if you wish to extend your online storage capacity or export an infinite amount of videos per month.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/JNxZ4Z6BVCg?si=522oz1OPSQDhNYWT" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 3. BeeCut